jlarsson/Kiwi.Prevalence/readme.md

 ## Performance tuning
 ### Parametrized instantiation
 The _Repository_ class takes most strategic decisions from a _IRepositoryConfiguration_.
-A custom implmentation (or instantiation of the default) allows customization of
+A custom implementation (or instantiation of the default) allows customization of
 * Command serialization (the format used in the journal)
 * Marshalling
 * Synchronization

-Each of the above strategies are quite small abstractions and should be fairly easy to implement if a non-defautl behaviour is wanted.
+Each of the above strategies are quite small abstractions and should be fairly easy to implement if a non-default behaviour is wanted.

 ### Skip marshalling
-For applications where the model can't be compromised by pusblishing results from _Query_ or _Execute_, an additional parameter _QueryOptions.NoMarshall_ can be supplied that effectively skips the marshalling step all together.
+For applications where the model isn't at risk of being compromised by pusblishing results from _Query_ or _Execute_, an additional parameter _QueryOptions.NoMarshall_ can be supplied that effectively skips the marshalling step all together.
 ### Custom marshalling
-Since marshalling doesn't affect persietence in the journal or snapshot in any way, it's possible to setup a repository with a custom marshaller (say one based on _BinaryFormatter_, allowing cycles in the data).
+Since marshalling doesn't affect persistence in the journal or snapshot in any way, it's possible to setup a repository with a custom marshaller (say one based on _BinaryFormatter_, allowing cycles in the data).
 ### Custom synchronization
 The default synchronization uses _System.Threading.ReaderWriterLock_, but other schemes can be specified by passing a custom _ISynchronize_ instance to the repository.